 A Hybrid app is a combination of both web and native application.
-Hybrid apps can be published on the App Store or Google Play Store, and they can also interact with all of the device’s operating system features as well.
+You can publish the Hybrid apps on the App Store or Google Play Store, and they can also interact with all of the device’s operating system features as well.

 Like any mobile web application, hybrid applications can also use cross compatible web technologies.

 Pros: Hybrid applications are faster and easier to develop as compared to native apps.
-Hybrid apps are built on a single base, which means you can add new functionalities to various version of your app, unlike the native apps where you have to replicate each new feature you want to introduce on each platform.
+Hybrid apps has a single base, which means you can add new functionalities to various version of your app, unlike the native apps where you have to replicate each new feature you want to introduce on each platform.
 Hybrid apps are low on maintenance as well.

-Cons: However, the speed of the hybrid apps entirely depends on the speed of users’ browsers which means that the app will never run as fast as the native apps.
+Cons: However, the speed of the hybrid apps entirely depends on the rate of users’ browsers which means that the app will never run as fast as the native apps.

 So, to make the right choice, you must understand the differences among all the options.
 Mobile web, Native or Hybrid applications each have their pros and cons, and your final decision should depend entirely on your idea.